AtomwiseInc/cslvae/README.md

-# cslvae
+# Combinatorial Synthesis Library Variational Auto-Encoder (CSLVAE)
-Code for the combinatorial synthesis variational auto-encoder as described in the paper, "An efficient graph generative model for navigating ultra-large combinatorial synthesis libraries"
+Implementation of CSLVAE, as described in the NeurIPS 2022 paper "An efficient graph generative model for navigating ultra-large combinatorial synthesis libraries"